mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 74 - Empty Lines/readme.md

 *Breaking the code to favor readability asks for refactor.*

-> TL;DR Don't add empty lines to your methods.
+> TL;DR: Don't add empty lines to your methods.
 Extract them!

 # Problems